88250/liandi/README_en_US.md

 ## ✨  Features

 * **Born for Markdown**
-  * Support three editing modes
-    * WYSIWYG: It is more friendly to users who are not familiar with Markdown, and you can use it seamlessly if you are familiar with Markdown
-    * Instant Rendering: users familiar with Typora should not be unfamiliar, in theory this is the most elegant Markdown editing method
+  * Support Instant Rendering, users familiar with Typora should not be unfamiliar, in theory this is the most elegant Markdown editing method
-    * Split View: suitable for Markdown editing on large screen
   * Support mathematical formulas, charts, flowcharts, Gantt charts, timing charts, staffs, etc.
   * Markdown text formatting
   * Paste HTML automatically converted to Markdown